SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 If you want to change the parameters passed to `api_monitor.sh`, you best do this by editing `run_CLOUDNAME.sh`, potentially after testing it with one iteration before.

 To make the change effective, you can wait until the current 200 iterations are completed and the `run_in_loop.sh` calls `run_CLOUDNAME.sh` again.
 You can also hit `^C` in the tmux window that has`api_monitor.sh` running.
 The script will then exit after the current iteration.
 Note that sending this interrupt is handled by the script, so it does still continue the current iteration and do all the cleanup work.
 However, you may interrupt an API call and thus cause a spurious error (which may in the worst case lead to a couple more spurious errors).
 If you want to avoid this, hit `^C` during the wait/sleep phases of the script (after having done all the tests or after having completed the iteration).
 If you hit `^C` twice, it will abort the the current iteration, but still try to clean up.
-Then the outer script will also exist and you have to restart by manually calling `./run_in_loop.sh` again.
+Then the outer script will also exit and you have to restart by manually calling `./run_in_loop.sh` again.

 You can also issue the `systemctl --user stop apimon` command; it will basically do the same thing: Send `^C` and then wait for everything to be completed and tear down the tmux session.
 After waiting for that to complete, you can start it again with `systemctl --user start apimon`.